Constructors in Cairo

 }

-After conversion, we appended each encoded value to the args array in the exact order that matches the constructor’s parameter sequence.
-This ordering is important as the deployment will fail or produce unexpected behavior if the arguments don’t align or correspond with the constructor’s expected parameter order.
+The remaining constructor values; owner (a ContractAddress) and is_active (a bool) each fit into a single felt252, so serializing them is straightforward.
+Serializing them in the exact order that matches the constructor’s parameter sequence is important as the deployment will fail or produce unexpected behavior if the arguments don’t align or correspond with the constructor’s expected parameter order.

 The final step uses the @ operator when passing the array to contract.deploy(@args), which is Starknet’s way of passing array data without transferring ownership.